spice2x/spice2x.github.io/CONTRIBUTING.md

 Additionally, there's a lot of code that get exercised on specific hardware - including hardware that you probably don't have access to (e.g., ICCA reader, real cabinet I/O, specific model of a IIDX controller, particular brand of touch screens...)

-Therefore, when making code changes, please by extremely careful about containing / scoping your changes.
+Therefore, when making code changes, please be extremely careful about containing / scoping your changes.
 Make targeted bug fixes scoped to handful of game versions and hardware configuration.
 When adding new features, make it off by default, unless there is a really good reason to make it the default.
 If you make a new default, add an option that disables it so that users can opt out as needed.

 ### Code quality requirements